RaynierPM/nidea-colors-core/README.md

 - `TRIADIC`
 - `COMPOUND`

-## 🛠️ Tipos personalizados
+## 🛠️ Custom Types

-Consulta los tipos disponibles en el archivo `types.ts`, como:
+Check out the available types in the `types.ts` file, such as:

 - `PaletteType`
 - `PaletteEditType`
 - `PaletteEditionOptions`
 - `generatePaletteOptions`

-## ⚠️ Validaciones
+## ⚠️ Validations

-Esta librería incluye validaciones integradas para:
+This library includes built-in validations for:

-- Colores hexadecimales inválidos.
+- Invalid hexadecimal colors.
-- Número inválido de colores en la paleta.
+- Invalid number of colors in the palette.
-- Parámetros faltantes o incorrectos en la generación.
+- Missing or incorrect parameters during generation.

 ---

-## 📄 Licencia
+## 📄 License

 MIT